Skip navigation

 What is it used for?

-• Placement of catheter or stent inside the body.
+• Placement of a catheter or stent inside the body.
 Catheters are thin, hollow tubes.
 They are used to get fluids into the body or to drain excess fluids from the body.
 Stents are devices that help open narrow or blocked blood vessels.
-Fluoroscopy helps ensure proper placement of these devices.
+Fluoroscopy helps ensure the proper placement of these devices.

 Why do I need fluoroscopy?